harens/checkdigit/docs/source/contributing.rst

         # e.g. spaces, hyphens, etc.
         data = cleanse(data)

-        # Deals with 10 or 11 being the possible check digit
+        # convert() deals with 10 or 11 being the possible check digit
+        # N.B.
+This might not always be necessary if 10/11 aren't options (e.g. binary parity)
         return convert(...)